Saying No and Being Positive

 How does this work in practice?

-Is this approach applicable to other issues?
+Is this approach applicable to other issues as well?

 The resources of childhood